yujiri.xyz

 Lunarch Studios blog: Luck in games

 And that works, *if you see* that you have no hope of winning.
 But Prismata is a game where it's very hard to tell who's ahead.
 So I had some matches where I made an early mistake that put me hopelessly behind, but that wasn't clear until after 10 turns of watching my opponent make obviously bad plays, none of which mattered because they were already ahead.
-When I finally realized I was losing I still had no idea why, and that was super tilting.
+When I finally realized I was losing despite all of the opponent's mistakes, that was super tilting.

 Chess is a game where it's very easy to tell who's winning: almost always, it's whoever has more non-pawn pieces.
 But it's also very blunder-prone; (at least in amateur games) it's very common for someone with a huge advantage to mess up and lose, which makes players who are behind feel like they have to play on incase this happens.
 The time spent doing that is not very fun.